 The purpose of this Handbook is to introduce students to the Department of History at the Catholic University of America and to gather into one place most of the information you will need during your graduate studies.
 Please read the Handbook carefully and then refer to it as you progress in your studies.
-While this Handbook will be updated regularly, the definitive statement of University policies can be found in the CUA Graduate Announcements (http://announcements.cua.edu/2018-2019/graduate/index.cfm) and http://graduatestudies.cua.edu/currentstudents/GraduateStudiesPolicies.cfm.
+While this Handbook will be updated regularly, the definitive statement of University policies can be found in the CUA Graduate Announcements and the University's graduate policies website.
 In the case of conflict with this Handbook, the rules presented in the Graduate Announcements stand.

 In the words of the late, and much lamented, historian of Tudor and Stuart England, Mark Kishlansky: "The purpose of graduate school is to get out of graduate school."
 This Handbook is designed to help you on that journey.
 We encourage you to take full advantage of the resources available to you in this Department, University, and the area as a whole.
 Come to Department events, explore the museums and libraries of the city, see what is going on at other universities.
 The more you put into your education, the more you will get out of it.
 Stay connected with the Department, your professors, and your fellow students; all will help you on your journey through graduate school.
 The faculty of the Department aim to train you in the key skills of research, analysis, and communication that define the historian, to enable you to use those skills productively in a fulfilling and meaningful career, inside or outside the academy.
-This Handbook is therefore a roadmap to your journey through graduate study in History.
+This Handbook is therefore a roadmap to your journey though graduate study in History.